CCAPP invites you to become a Certified Alcohol Drug Counselor II (CADC-II)

 To review the requirements for the CADC II certification in full, please click here to see the Certification Handbook for the CADC I/CADC II.

 For more information about IC&RC and its credentials, please click here.

 Application Processing Times

-Application processing times can take four to six weeks.
+Application processing times can take six to eight weeks.
 All steps in an application must be submitted in full, must be complete, and must be accurate.
 An application is complete when every step has a green bubble.
 A green bubble with a white checkmark means CCAPP staff have verified and approved that step.
 Any step that is rejected will have a red bubble and must be corrected by the applicant.
 The processing time will be delayed and not resume until the applicant corrects the rejected step and re-submits all/any rejected steps.